Affiliate links on Android Authority may earn us a commission. Learn more.

 Will you switch?

 Brave browser has quickly become part of my normal workflow.
 I have been using it for some sites/tasks every day and the reasons for not migrating to it fully are, well, non-existent.
 Brave is available for Windows, macOS, Linux (Debian 9+, Ubuntu 16.04+, and Mint 18+), iOS, and Android.
 I have tested it on all 5 and the experience is as consistent as any other browser across such a diverse set of platforms.
-Sadly there is no support for ARM processors either on Windows for ARM devices like the Surface Pro X, or for boards like the Raspberry Pi.
-However, that is forgivable at this stage in the browser’s development.
+Sadly there is no support for Windows on Snapdragon, or for boards like the Raspberry Pi.
+However, there is a version for the new Macs using the Apple Silicon.